YorkEarwaker/FindingThingsOut/nn/snn-sb/nest_intro/README.md

 ### Status
 Only supported options for MS WIN appear to be; Docker image, or WSL Linux environment simualtor.
-* First option, WSL(1&2); NEST in WSL Ubuntu, or NEST in Docker in WSL Ubuntu.
-This option is has ease of use as main advantage.
+* Option 1, WSL(1&2); NEST in WSL Ubuntu, or NEST in Docker in WSL Ubuntu, is NEST in Docker in Win possible?
+This option has ease of use as main advantage.
-* Second option, dual boot system Ubuntu.
+* Option 2, dual boot system Ubuntu.
 Install NEST into Ubuntu linux partition.
 This is currently looking like the better option due to performance.
+Steeper learning curve.
+More risk due to; disk resizing and partitioning, two OS's network security and other risks.

 TODO
 * <todo: consider, dual boot Ubuntu linux, root partition ~30G more?, home partition ~1G more?, swap partition ~8G more?, >